Digital-Grinnell/GCCB-project-template/README.md

 > **This repo should be the basis for ALL (including projects with oral histories!)
 GC CB projects of the future.**  ~~Note that there is a separate GC template repo for Oral History projects because that's the way the CollectionBuilder folks have structured the underlying code.~~

+## Deployment

+This template project is deployed to https://gentle-ground-0283de21e.3.azurestaticapps.net with each successful push to GitHub.

 # Digital-Grinnell/collectionbuilder-csv

 This is a `fork` of [CollectionBuilder/collectionbuilder-csv](https://github.com/CollectionBuilder/collectionbuilder-csv) with added GC-specific additions from Mark M., Libby C., and others.